Home » The Gluten-Free Diet » Is It Gluten-Free? » Is Oyster Sauce Gluten-Free?

 Is Oyster Sauce Gluten-Free?

-A bowl of oyster sauce in front of half a lime.
 It depends.
-Traditionally, oyster sauce only contained oysters, sugar and salt, but today soy sauce is commonly added.
-Soy sauce is traditionally made with wheat, and is not suitable for those with celiac disease unless it is explicitly labeled gluten-free.
+Traditionally, oyster sauce only contained oysters, sugar, and salt, but today soy sauce is commonly added.
+Soy sauce is usually made with wheat and is not suitable for those with celiac disease unless it is explicitly labeled gluten-free.

 What is Oyster Sauce?

-Oyster sauce is most commonly used in Asian cuisine, such as Thai, Vietnamese and Chinese dishes.
-It is cooked most often with meat and vegetable dishes, such as stir fries, and noodle dishes, like chow mein.
+Oyster sauce is most commonly used in Asian cuisines, such as Thai, Vietnamese and Chinese dishes.
+It is often cooked with meat and vegetable dishes, such as stir-fries, and noodle dishes, like chow mein.

 How to Make a Gluten-Free Oyster Sauce Alternative